rajeevk022/AI_image/README.md

 - `SMTP_PASSWORD` – password for SMTP authentication.
 - `SMTP_SSL` – set to `1` to use SMTPS (optional).

+Email recipients entered in the UI must be valid addresses.
+Invalid addresses will be highlighted before sending or scheduling.

 ## Running Locally

 Start the Streamlit UI: